kmously/glars/README.md

-### deny_internet
+### no_internet
 Disallows traffic from an internal host or an internal subnet using REJECT.
-Local traffic to and from this host/subnet will be unaffected, but no traffic will be forwarded from this host/subnet to the external network.
+Local traffic to and from this host/subnet will be unaffected, but no traffic will be forwarded from this host/subnet to the external network (unless a 'grant_access_to_safe_zone' rule is given)

-**`deny_internet 192.168.31.19 `**
+**`no_internet 192.168.31.19 `**

+### no_internet_deny
+Alias for no_internet

-### drop_internet
+### no_internet_drop
 Disallows traffic from an internal host or an internal subnet using DROP.
-Local traffic to and from this host/subnet will be unaffected, but no traffic will be forwarded from this host/subnet to the external network.
+Local traffic to and from this host/subnet will be unaffected, but no traffic will be forwarded from this host/subnet to the external network (unless a 'grant_access_to_safe_zone' rule is given)

 **`drop_internet 192.168.31.19 `**